Vital-Fernandez/lime/docs/source/index.rst

     :scale: 30%
     :align: center

-This library provides a set of tools to fit lines from astronomical spectra.
-Its design aims for a simple usage for both single lines and Big Data observations.
-The library provides tools for masking, detecting and fitting lines, as well as storing the results.
-This workflow should be useful for both the posterior analysis of the spectrum chemistry and kinematics.
+This library provides a set of tools to fit lines in astronomical spectra.
+Its design aims for a user-friendly workflow for both single lines and Big Data observations.
+The library provides tools for masking, detecting and fitting lines, as well as, storing the results.
+The measurements support the posterior analysis of the object chemical composition and plasma kinematics.

 These are some of the features currently available:

-* Integrated and gaussian flux measurement.
+* Non-profile-dependence and Gaussian profile measurements.
 * The user can include the pixel error spectrum in the calculation.
-* Multi-Gaussian fitting for lines with user defined boundaries for the profile parameters.
+* Multi-Gaussian profile fitting with flexible definition for the parameters boundaries.
-* Tools to confirm the presence of lines queried by the user.
+* Tools to confirm the presence of lines.
 * Static and interactive plots for the visual appraisal of inputs and outputs
 * Emission line labels adhere to the `PyNeb <http://research.iac.es/proyecto/PyNeb/>`_ format.
-* The >40 parameters lines log can be stored as a multi-page *.fits* file for the batch treatment of large datasets.
+* The measurements can be saved in several formats, including multi-page *.fits*, *.asdf* and *.xlsx* files

 .. admonition:: Where to find what you need
    :class: hint